spiraloid/Spiraloid-Toolkit-for-Zbrush/2019/README.md

 # Spiraloid-Toolkit-for-Zbrush
-Custom UI, hotkeys and colors for Zbrush 2019
+Custom UI, hotkeys and colors for Zbrush 2019.

+this makes me a lot faster and I never hit the zadd, zsub, m, rgb etc buttons because of it.
+I like to bind right click for my mouse and stylus to "u".

 https://spiraloid.github.io/Spiraloid-Toolkit-for-Zbrush/